Thermodynamics of a Single Mesoscopic Phononic Mode: Phonon mean population and power spectral density

-In Fig. \ref{population}, we see that the measured mean phonon population is actually increasing as we increase the injected microwave power $P_{in}$, a phenomenon known as {\it technical heating} in the community (see e.g. Refs. \cite{Dylan,XinPRAppl}).
+In Fig. \ref{population}, we see that the measured mean phonon population (normalised to gain ${\cal G}$, ranging from 0.5 to 3) is actually increasing as we increase the injected microwave power $P_{in}$, a phenomenon known as {\it technical heating} in the community (see e.g. Refs. \cite{Dylan,XinPRAppl}).
 A very natural guess is to assume that the effective temperature of the optical bath $T_{opt} \neq 0$ increases and becomes relevant, see Eq. (\ref{theorEm}).
 This is actually inconsistent.
 In the classical formalism (with a large enough cavity photon population), $T_{opt}=T_{cav} \, \Omega_m/\omega_c$ from back-action; we safely neglect sideband asymmetry, which would induce a reversed-in-sign correction for 'red' and 'blue pumping' which is not observed here \cite{NJPIlya}. $T_{cav}$ is the effective temperature of the cavity, which could be due to both a real physical heating of the chip (microwave absorption) or to out-of-equilibrium photons arising from the generator noise (see Appendix \ref{twpagain}).
 At the highest powers (around $15-20~$nW), $T_{cav}$ would reach about 300$~$K (about 1000$~$photons) which is unphysical (and obviously not observed when measuring directly the output spectrum of the cavity).
-We thus have to conclude that this effect has another (unknown) origin, with no clear temperature and power dependencies (the line in Fig. \ref{population} is above all a guide to the eye).
+We thus have to conclude that this effect has another (unknown) origin, with no clear temperature and power dependencies (the line in Fig. \ref{population} is above all a guide to the eye, here a simple linear law).
 In inset of Fig. \ref{population}, we plot the mean population extrapolated at zero power.
 The line is the theoretical prediction from Eq. (\ref{equilT}) with $\Gamma_{opt}=0$: $k_B T/(\hbar \Omega_m)$.
 The agreement is fairly good, with a slight (unexplained) deviation at low temperatures.
-We shall comment on the features which are not understood in the following. \\
+Note that the scatter is essentially due to the reproducibility of the measurement, impacted by the 1/f noise.
+We shall comment on the features which are not understood in the following.